Summer Study Abroad Program

 Students participating in the 8-week program will take part in all program-related courses, travel, and activities during the first four weeks of the program, and then will extend their stay in Moscow with an additional 4 weeks of intensive language study at RUDN University.
 Instruction also includes 4 hours of conversational work a week in addition to classroom-based content.
 Students earn 8 credits through RUSS 685 (transfer credit, which can count towards a Russian major or minor, as needed by the student and approved by the Russian Program).
 Students interested in this option should have completed at least one year of Russian language study.
 Exceptions to this requirement may be made a case-by-case basis in consultation with the Program Faculty Director.

 Required pre-travel meetings for all students at UNH will prepare students for the Russian experience.
 In line with UNH’s goals to educate students to become global citizens, this immersion experience will give students insight into what it means to experience a different culture and language.

 If you have questions on which program option is best for you academically, please consult with the Program Faculty Director, Prof. Arna Bronstein.

 Classes will be conducted as excursions, field trips and discussions by the on-site UNH staff.
-Outside lectures will be provided by Russian area specialists and survival Russian language instruction by the staff of Language Link, a well-known and established Russian Language institution.
+Outside lectures will be provided by Russian area specialists and survival Russian language instruction by the staff of RUDN University, a well-known and established Russian institution.